Workshop Sessions

 The tides of the global maritime industry are shifting.
 Propelled by urgent demands for efficiency and deep cuts in life-cycle emissions, the sector is entering a new era of energy innovation.
 At the helm of this transformation lies the search for cleaner, scalable fuels — and biofuels are emerging as a key part of the solution.
 This panel will chart the possibilities: how a spectrum of biofuel technologies can power the industry’s ambitions today and redefine its horizons tomorrow.
 Hear directly from leading voices shaping the future of maritime energy, and discover where the next wave of innovation will take us.

-5. USDA Energy and Renewable Chemical Programs Building the Bioeconomy
+5. USDA Biofuel, Renewable Chemical and Biobased Product Programs Building the Bioeconomy

 Tuesday, November 18 - 10:00 AM to 11:30 AM